Choosing a school for a child with SEND

 By doing some research we usually find parents feel more confident to make a decision.
 We understand this can feel like an overwhelming responsibility for parents and carers, particularly for a child with additional needs, and it can be helpful to talk this through with someone.

-So to get started you can have a look at the information within the admission pages, read our Top tips and related information and get in touch with us if you have any questions.
+Take a look at our Top tips and frequently asked questions, and get in touch with us if you have any questions.

 - Schools must provide detailed information about their arrangements for the admission of disabled pupils to the school and publish an accessibility plan explaining adjustments they can make and ongoing plans to improve access.